 We review the sleek and stylish Misfit Shine to see how the activity tracker stacks up.

 The Misfit Shine certainly meets the mark in terms of aesthetics, but how does it rate as an activity tracker –and most importantly, does it motivate you to move?
-Medibank member Kim road tested the flashy activity tracker to see how it performed.
+Medibank member Kim road tested the flashy to see how it performed.

 Unpacking the Misfit Shine feels very iPhone-esque, with its clean design, compartmentalised packaging and nifty tool to help prise open the back cover.
 Once you pop the battery in and snap it shut, you have to download the app to load up the latest firmware and sync the activity tracker to your phone.
 To sync, place Shine on your phone’s screen where flashing lights on the device indicate it’s syncing – this is the same method you will use any time you want to transfer your activity data onto the app.

 When you first download the app, you need to set your goals based on points per day.
 The app indicates what sorts of activities will help you achieve your goals, e.g. 2000 points requires around 3.5 hours of walking, or 1 hour of running.
 I started with 1000 points just to get an idea of how quickly I could hit my target.
 You can also add sleep goals based on how many hours you want to achieve each night, and weight goals.
 The app has a feature where it sounds an alarm to wake you at the best window of your sleep cycle, and also tracks the number of restful sleep hours you’ve clocked up.